Electrical Contractor Software

 3. Quoting and estimating

 Quote builder with a materials library pre-loaded with your standard products, supplier pricing, and preferred alternatives.
-Labour calculation applies your standard rates to job type, crew size, and estimated duration, with override capability for commercial negotiations.
+Labor calculation applies your standard rates to job type, crew size, and estimated duration, with override capability for commercial negotiations.
 Markup rules apply automatically by job category with margin visibility before the quote goes out.
 Quote PDFs are branded to your company and sent to the customer for digital approval.
 Won quotes convert to job orders with all data carried through so nothing needs to be re-entered.
 Quote history by customer and job type supports pricing review and win rate analysis.

-4. Compliance certification tracking
+4. Compliance, permits, and certification tracking

 5. Materials management and inventory

 Van stock management tracks parts inventory per vehicle: current stock levels, reorder thresholds, and parts allocated to open jobs.
 Purchase orders are created from the field when a job requires materials not on the van.
 Supplier integration tracks order status and delivery confirmation.
 Materials cost per job is captured for accurate profitability reporting, showing actual cost against quoted cost.
 Wastage tracking on commercial projects supports project-level materials reconciliation.
 Stock take tools handle periodic van inventory audits.
-Materials allocation from a central store to individual jobs or crews covers larger commercial projects with centralised procurement.
+Materials allocation from a central store to individual jobs or crews covers larger commercial projects with centralized procurement.

 6. Invoicing and customer communication

-Automated invoice generation on job completion pulls labour, materials, and additional charges from the job record.
+Automated invoice generation on job completion pulls labor, materials, and additional charges from the job record.
 Integration with Xero, QuickBooks, or Sage sends invoice data to your accounting system without manual re-entry.
 Staged billing management covers commercial projects with milestone-based invoice schedules.
 Customer review requests go out automatically after invoice payment, directing satisfied customers to Google or Trustpilot.
 A customer portal lets clients view job history, download certificates, and track the status of open jobs.
 Multi-crew performance reporting shows revenue per crew, job completion rate, and average job duration.

 03 How we work